New Account Fraud Detection: Identify Genuine Customers

 Proper analysis of this data can be used to identify real customers and reduce the number of false declines that other solutions can produce.

-This is where Neuro-ID’s Friction Index is truly unique.
-Most fraud solutions focus on the problem, but Neuro-ID focuses on the customer.
+This is where NeuroID is truly unique.
+Most fraud solutions focus on the problem, but NeuroID focuses on the customer.

-Instead of looking for suspicious behavior and labeling an account holder as a threat, Neuro-ID’s Friction Index looks for genuine customers.
+In addition to monitoring for risky behavior to identify fraudulent accounts, NeuroID’s behavioral analytics looks for genuine customers as well.
 By doing so, we can ensure that every customer has a frictionless experience.
-If their behavior reflects patterns that are consistent with fraud, then they are flagged and an alert is made.
+If a customer is familiar with their PII and displays little risk, their experience can be streamlined.
+On the other hand, if their behavior reflects patterns that are consistent with fraud, then they are flagged and an alert is made.

-For example, we recently looked more closely at the data from one of our clients.
+Businesses can rely on NeuroID to improve customer experience without sacrificing data security or increasing risks associated with fraud.
+For example, we recently looked more closely at data from one of our clients.
 They discovered that 21% of the people they declined showed the same signals as a genuine customer.

 In an age where online shoppers are understandably risk-averse, it’s vital to offer a digital experience that will retain genuine customers and convert more into revenue.